If you want to purchase a new amp, we recommend the Schiit Magni 3+ and we have an in-depth review for that here.

 Because they are a little larger than the Enacfire E18, you might conclude that the E20 is less comfortable.
 While the Enacfire E18 was comfortable, the E20 with a slightly bigger size had a good fit and felt more balanced while wearing them.
 The bigger size provides a snug fit when you are exercising, and the different sized ear tips (3 pairs of ear tips) that come with the headphone make it easily customizable to your ear.

 Apart from providing a snug fit that makes it possible to use this earbud at the gym or while running, the E20 also offers a considerable amount of passive noise isolation to use in a noisy gym or outdoors.
-The earbuds are not waterproof but like their predecessors the E18 or E19, they are water resistant to sweat and rain but don’t try swimming or submerging them completely in water.
+The earbuds are not waterproof but like their predecessors the E18 or E19, they are water-resistant to sweat and rain but don’t try swimming or submerging them completely in water.
+But if you really want to listen to your favorite playlist while swimming, make sure to use waterproof headphones for swimming.

 The sound quality of headphones is always an important feature to look into when purchasing one.
 Of what use are earbuds or headphones if they sound awful?
 The good thing is that the Enacfire E20 does not disappoint when it comes to sound quality.
 So let’s break down the sound of this earbud.